georgehara/Arca/README.md

 The combination between attributes and extensions allows you to easily perform any kind of automated registration and configuration.

 Both attributes and extensions can be in the consumer code.

-The manager ensures that all the attributes that are applied on classes have extensions that handle them.

 ### DEPENDENCY ISOLATION